 The ‘Great American Eclipse’ as it has been called is to be a truly spectacular total solar eclipse.
 Occurring on Monday August 21, 2017, this eclipse is likely to be the most watched, most photographed and most televised astronomical event of a generation.
-The path of totality will begin in the middle of the North Pacific Ocean then race across no less than 14 states of America from West to East.
-The corridor of the moon’s shadow will reach over 70 miles in width.
+The path of totality will begin in the middle of the North Pacific Ocean then race across no less than 14 states of the USA from West to East.
+The corridor of the Moon’s shadow will reach over 70 miles in width.
 Millions of Americans will live within easy reach of the total phase of this eclipse known as totality.
 Countless numbers of people will be making travel plans across the United States for August 2017.

 Another rare aspect of this eclipse is that the path of totality occurs over just one country.
 This is America’s eclipse, a great eclipse for a great nation.
-The eclipse also occurs over the planet’s two largest oceans, the Pacific and Atlantic ending a little over 300 miles SSW of Cape Verde.
+The 2017 eclipse also occurs over the planet’s two largest oceans, the Pacific and Atlantic ending a little over 300 miles SSW of Cape Verde.

 Live Webcasts and Streams

 Most of you will be hoping to experience totality in all its glory, “in the flesh”.
-However, if that is not possible or heaven forbid you are totally clouded out, this site will have plenty of resources available to watch all phases of the solar eclipse live via webcasts and live streams.
+However, if that is not possible or heaven forbid you are totally clouded out, this site will have plenty of resources available to watch all phases of the solar eclipse in 2017 live via webcasts and live streams.
 All the links will be available in the Live Eclipse section.